GilenW/CSE151A_FINAL_PROJECT/README.md

 # COLLABORATION
 Group Members:
-- Gilen Wu Hou
+- Gilen Wu Hou: member
-- Astoria Ma
+- Astoria Ma: member

 In planning phase, Gilen selected the dataset and suggested making a custom feature; Astoria came up with the idea of creating "quarters" feature based on continuous date.